Casualties of the Russo-Ukrainian war: Amputations

 On 2 August 2023, an investigation by The Wall Street Journal found that Ukrainian medical amputations in the war came to between 20,000 and 50,000 including both military and civilians.
 In August 2025, the National Institute of Strategic Studies reported that officially, the National Health Service of Ukraine recorded 95,000 amputations carried out in Ukraine on military personnel and civilians.
 Including amputations carried outside Ukraine the number was as high as 120,000.
-In comparison, during World War One 41,000 British and 67,000 Germans needed amputations.
+In comparison, during World War I, 41,000 British and 67,000 Germans needed amputations.